 - Have I exhausted my options for grants, scholarships and/or work study?

-After you accept your Federal Stafford Loans, keep the following things in mind:
+After you accept your Federal Direct loans, keep the following things in mind:

 - Loans are an investment in your future!
 So when you don't attend your classes, keep in mind that you are borrowing money for classes you're not attending.
 And whether you finish the class or even your degree/certificate, you are still responsible for paying back that loan.
 Remember, loans are an investment in your future!